 Peaches are low in calories with virtually no fat or sodium.
 They’re a good source of vitamin C.

 Pom Wonderful juice is sold in most supermarkets and even Costco.
 These pops would taste great using one of their other flavors such as Pom/blueberry or Pom/cherry.
-If you can’t find this brand, use any brand pomegranate juice or grape juice.
+If you can’t find this brand, use your favorite brand of pomegranate juice or substitute with grape juice.

 I bought the pop mold at Bed,Bath and Beyond.
 It cost $3.99.
 Places like Target and Michael’s Craft Store sell them.
 If you can’t find them, you can use small paper cups for the molds and use plastic spoons as the sticks.
 After the pop has set a bit in the freezer (about 1 hour), place a plastic spoon into the mixture with the handle sticking out to create a pop handle.

-Try one of my other Jamba Juice smoothies to create a variety of breakfast pops.
-My favorite, Make Our Home Version of Jamba Juice’s Banana Berry Smoothie.
+Try one of my other Jamba Juice smoothies to create a variety of frozen pops.
+One of my favorites, Make Jamba Juice’s Strawberries Wild Smoothie at Home

 Weight Watchers (old points) 1